 There are two choices you can take when developing, you can build yourself or you can buy by integrating with already existing API.

-Buying an API is the easiest and quickest option as It saves time and money as it requires less development efforts of developers, as we do not have to develop an API from the scratch.
+Buying an API is the easiest and quickest option as It saves time and make money as it requires less development efforts of developers, as we do not have to develop an API from the scratch.
 Building an API requires more developer expertise and experience since this is a complex process, hence using an already existing app is much easier.

 Some renowned websites like RapidAPI offers customers to discover, assess, and buy existing APIs.
 It is recommended to search and try the API’s available first, so that we will not be putting the efforts to reinvent.
 There are a lot of APIs available in market, both paid and free, that can be easily integrated into mobile application.